InlandRevenue/GWS/Service - Identity and Access/Latest/Message Samples.md

 parameter will not force logout.

 When the user visits this URL, the authorization server will present them with a login prompt asking if they would like to authorise this application’s request.
-The user will be asked to "Authorise Concent" for the very first login.
+The user will be asked to "Authorise Consent" for the very first login.

 > Note:
 > * Keep the state parameter less than 200 characters long.